-"Head-quarters, Army of Occupation, Near Buena Vista, Feb.
+"Head-quarters, Army of Occupation, } Near Buena Vista, Feb.
 22, 1847.

-"Sir:-In reply to your note of this date, summoning me to surrender my force at discretion, I beg leave to say that I decline acceding to your request.
-With high respect, I an., sir,
+"Sin: -In reply to your note of this date, summoning me to surrender my force at discretion, I beg leave to say that I decline acceding to your request.
+With high respect, I an., sir, served on the other flank, and the 2nd Kentucky regiment, with a section of Bragg's battery and a detachment of mounted men, were ordered to take post on the right of the gullies, and some distance in advance of the centre.

-"Your obedient servant,

-Z. TAYLOR,

-"Major General, U. S. A. Comm'g.
+"Your obedient servant, Z. TAYLOR, "Major General, U. S. A. Comm'g.

-"Senor Gen. D. Anto.
-Lopez de Santa Anna, Commanding in chief, Encantada."
+"Senor Gen. D. ANTO.
+LOPEZ DE SANTA ANNA, Commanding in chief, Encantada."